dylan-lom/PassMe/docs/docs/report.md

 I followed the HTML5 specifications and implemented elements for their designed purposes (e.g. a button to trigger JavaScript actions), and followed conventions in Web development, like embedding JavaScript files, rather than writing in-line with script elements.

+One consideration was which web browser(s) I should support, I decided on Chrome (despite personally prefering Firefox), due to the [overwhelming market share](https://en.wikipedia.org/wiki/Usage_share_of_web_browsers#Summary_tables) of chrome and chromium browsers.

+This choice does exclude some users, however the [web app](../PassMe/) is still available to all users whose browsers may be supported by MetaMask.

 <hr>

 <h2 id="2">2 Program Development & Techniques</h2>